-By contrast, if you create an irrevocable trust you are setting the trust terms in stone once it has been created.
-The advantage to irrevocable trusts is that although they cannot be altered by you after they are created, they are also not included in your taxable estate.
+By contrast, when you create an irrevocable trust, you are setting the trust's terms in stone once it has been created.
+The advantage of lifetime irrevocable trusts is that, although they cannot be altered by you after they are created, they are also not included in your taxable estate.

 *Disclaimer: Attorney At Law does not represent all lawyers in all states.
 There may be differences of opinion.
 It's always advisable to consult with an attorney when in a legal situation.